 Water mains in principal commercial and industrial areas shall be sized so that the minimum fire flow from any single fire hydrant shall be not less than 3,000 gallons per minute with 20 psig residual pressure.
 Water mains in light commercial areas shall be sized so that the minimum fire flows from any single fire hydrant shall be not less than 1,500 gallons per minute with 20 psig residual pressure.
 Water mains in residential areas shall be sized so that the minimum fire flow at any single fire hydrant shall not be less than 750 gallons per minute with 20 psig residual pressure and a domestic use of 2 gpm for every lot in the subdivision.

 Valve locations.

-• The distribution system in commercial and industrial areas shall be equipped with a this ordinance for the type of area to be served.
+• The distribution system in commercial and industrial areas shall be equipped with a

 Looping requirements.